NetBeans Selection Management Tutorial II—Using Nodes

 You may have noticed that because you pass a new instance of EventChildFactory

-to each AbstractNode you create, that you will end up with an infinitely
+you create, that you will end up with an infinitely

-deep tree of Events—each Node will have five child
+will have five child

-Nodes, each with its own Event.
+s, each with its own Event

-You are now ready to run, so right-click EventManager and choose
+You are now ready to run, so right-click EventManager

 Clean and Build, and then right-click again and choose Run from the popup menu.